Chelsea Joy Eats

 Jump to Recipe·Print Recipe

-I created these paleo graham crackers for a personal project, but it's fitting to share the goods with you, too!
+I created these gluten free graham crackers for a personal project, but it's fitting to share the goods with you, too!

 Turns out gluten free graham crackers are just as easy as whipping up a tray of fresh-baked muffins.
 Actually, it might even be easier than that!